ed-lau/riana/readme.md

 Input files

-	* Riana takes in mzIdentML file output by Crux Tide/Percolator.
-It should also take in Crux Comet/Percolator output.
+	* Riana takes in mzid file output by Crux Tide/Percolator.
+It may also take in Comet/Percolator (not tested).

+	* The following workflow is recommended for both amino acid and heavy water labeling.
-	* It may take in any Percolator output mzid file or even any mzid file, but I recommend the following workflow (Bullseye - Tide - Percolator) for both amino acid and heavy water analysis.
+	 (Bullseye - Tide - Percolator) for both amino acid and heavy water analysis.
 Comet actually works better for heavy water labeling data with the --isotope-error tag that is disabled in Tide, but I think the Crux/Comet distribution automatically performs protein inference for some reason which does not help us remove non-unique peptides